agramonte/CGPollFish/README.md

 3. Import CGPollfish.h.

-4. Call PollFishInit(“<your api key>”, <one of the position from the enum CGPollFishPosition>, <padding from position number>, “<not implemented. tested with a random string, but null should work>”).
+4. Call PollFishInit(“your api key”, one of the position from the enum CGPollFishPosition, padding from position number, “not implemented. tested with a random string, but null should work”).
 Make sure you check if the extension is available before making this call: CGPollfishAvailable();.

 typedef enum CGPollFishPosition
 {